mickalleny2k/pands-project/README.md

 ## ROWS 140 - 150
 I called the panndas iloc function to select rows 140 - 150

+## REPLACE SETOSA WITH ROSE IN THE SPECIES COLUMN
+I replaced setosa with rose in the species column.
+Then I swiftly changed back to setosa.
+The pandas replace function came in handy here.

+## THE DATAFRAME SIZE :
+The dataframe size is 1350
+The pandas dataframe function did this for me.

+## COLUMN 1 & 2
+I printed columns 1 and 2.
+The other columns weren't printed.

 # Histograms
 Saves a histogram of each variable to png files